zcattacz/alasql_wiki/How-to-find-a-item-based-on-a-key.md

 ### Answer

-Alasql library can perform more complex queries with "old good" SQL:
+AlaSQL library can perform more complex queries with "old good" SQL:
 ```js
     var res = alasql('SELECT * FROM ?
 WHERE value = 55',[data]);
 ```